And enter to win a brand to win a FREE brand diagnosis worth $20,000.

 What Is Brand Positioning?

-Brand positioning is how you set your business apart from the competition, but it’s much more than just a good logo or slogan.
-It’s how customers perceive your brand as a whole.
+Brand positioning is how your company sets itself apart from the competition.
+It’s more than just a good logo or slogan; it’s customers’ perception of your brand.
 You want your brand to be seen as favorable, different, and credible.
+Brand’s create unique positioning during the brand audit phase of the development process.

 Think about the marketing greats like Nike, Coca-Cola, and Geico.
-All you need to see is a red can, and you imagine a delicious, refreshing, carbonated beverage.
-Coke’s brand positioning is so consistent and positive that you don’t even need to see a logo to know what brand it is.
+All you need to see is the red can with white Spencerian script font, and you imagine a delicious, refreshing, carbonated beverage.
+Coke’s brand positioning is so consistent and positive that you don’t need to see a logo to know what brand it is.
 A certain flavored tortilla chip brand released a commercial without mentioning the product, logo, or company name!
 They relied entirely on their iconic brand positioning to get the message across.

 Why Should You Care?

-Think of your brand’s reputation like a raft adrift at sea.
-If you don’t guide the raft, it’s going to float wherever the ocean takes it, even if that’s not where you want to be.
+Think of your brand‘s reputation as a raft adrift at sea.
+If you don’t guide the raft, it will float wherever the ocean takes it, even if that’s not where you want to be.
 Brand positioning is like a rudder.
 It’s how you guide your brand raft (reputation) where you want it to go.

-You can use your brand positioning to communicate your product’s value, boost brand awareness, or justify your pricing—to name a few.
-No matter how you use it, brand positioning can have a major impact on your bottom line.
+You can use your brand positioning to communicate your product’s value, boost brand awareness, or justify your pricing.
+No matter how you use it, brand positioning can majorly impact your bottom line.

-A positioning statement is a brief thought (no longer than a paragraph) that explains how you want your brand to be perceived.
-Take into consideration everything that could impact your company reputation:
+Create your positioning statement as a brief thought (no longer than a paragraph) explaining how you want to influence consumer perception of your brand.
+Take into consideration everything that could affect your company’s reputation:

 - Who is your target market?